The AODocs storage account is a Google Workspace account. It's a technical account that AODocs uses to perform system tasks.

-- When a file is created in a folder managed by AODocs, the file is created with the creator account as its owner, and then it is automatically transferred to the AODocs storage account.
+When users create files in folders managed by AODocs, the files are initially created with the creator account as their owner, and they are then automatically transferred to the AODocs storage account.

-AODocs uses the storage account to build an internal folder structure that is necessary to perform certain AODocs functions.
-In particular AODocs files owned by the AODocs storage account are organized in a slightly different way than in regular user accounts and some folders may appear “duplicated”.
-As a result, the AODocs storage account must be dedicated to AODocs and not be used directly by other human users.
+AODocs uses the storage account to build an internal folder structure that is needed to perform certain AODocs functions.
+In particular, AODocs documents owned by the AODocs storage account are organized in a slightly different way from regular user accounts and some folders may appear “duplicated”.
+As a result, the AODocs storage account must be dedicated to AODocs and not be used directly by human users.

 AODocs super administrators can configure multiple AODocs storage accounts.

-It may be necessary to have multiple storage accounts can be necessary in the following situations:
+It may be necessary to have multiple storage accounts in the following situations:

-Storage accounts can only be allocated at the library level: all the files contained in a specific library must be owned by the same storage account, but multiple libraries can share a same storage account.
-If several storage accounts have been configured, when creating a new library, AODocs will ask you to select a storage account from the list of available accounts.
+Storage accounts can be allocated only at the library level: all the files contained in a specific library must be owned by the same storage account.
+However, multiple libraries can share the same storage account.
+If several storage accounts have been configured, when you create a new library, AODocs asks you to select a storage account from the list of available accounts.

-Note: Google Drive does not allow ownership transfer between accounts belonging to different G Suite domains.
-As a result, when a user who does not belong to the AODocs storage account's domain adds a file into AODocs, AODocs must make a copy of the file so that the copy is owned by the AODocs storage account.
+Note: Google Drive doesn't allow ownership transfer between accounts belonging to different Google domains.
+As a result, when a user who doesn't belong to the AODocs storage account's domain adds a file in AODocs, AODocs must make a copy of the file so the copy is owned by the AODocs storage account.
 Learn more: Add files and folders as an external user.

-The AODocs storage accounts do not use AODocs licenses, no matter how many storage accounts are configured in your AODocs libraries configuration.
+AODocs storage accounts don't use AODocs licenses, no matter how many storage accounts are configured in your domain.

-- In Google Drive, moving files, folders, or modifying file permissions directly from the AODocs storage account can disrupt AODocs processes and result in malfunctions.
+Important: In Google Drive, moving files and folders or modifying file permissions directly from the AODocs storage account can disrupt AODocs processes and result in malfunction.